intuit/wasabi/README.md

 % git clone https://github.com/intuit/wasabi.git
 % cd wasabi
 % ./bin/wasabi.sh bootstrap
+% sudo reboot
 ```

+NOTE: A reboot is required after running the bootstrap command on Ubuntu.

 For all other processes (build, start etc.) the commands are same for Ubuntu and Mac OS.